gmc-code/PC-Microbit-Extension-backup/docs/games/tilt_pixels.rst

 ---------------------------------

 | Use the accelerometer to detect a tilt and move the pixel.
-| If all the pixels have been found then:
-| Display the location of the hidden pixels as well as the visited pixels.
+| If all the pixels have been found then display the location of the hidden pixels as well as the visited pixels and scroll the score.
-| Scroll the score.

 .. py:method:: run_game()